Canon 5D Mark II vs 7D

 |152 x 114 x 75 mm, 850 g||148 x 111 x 74 mm, 860 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 5D Mark II and the Canon EOS 7D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark II vs Canon 7D
+Body comparison: Canon 5D Mark II vs 7D

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Canon 7D.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably smaller (5 percent) than the Canon 5D Mark II.
 However, the 7D is slightly heavier (1 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.